scottmk/ti4-reference/snippets/planets/pok/hopes-end.md

 #### Imperial Arms Vault

-You may exhaust this card at the end of your turn to place 1 mech from your reinforcements on any planet you control or draw 1 action card
+You may exhaust this card at the end of your turn to place 1 mech from your reinforcements on any planet you control or draw 1 action card.

 *Buried deep beneath the surface, the lost vaults contain a legion's worth of weapons.*